About the New Zealand ORCID Consortium

 By joining the consortium you gain the benefit of premium ORCID membership, including the ability to request, and act on, permission to read/write to the profiles of researchers.
 Premium membership also provides personalised monthly analytic reports, specific to your organisation, together with a range of other benefits, including local technical support and assistance with ORCID integration.

 If you wish to become a member of the New Zealand ORCID consortium you will have to sign an accession agreement (sample).
-Once you have signed the agreement you will have to provide a main contact person as an ORCID communications conduit for your institution, as well as a technical contact person who will liaise with the New Zealand ORCID hub over system integrations.
+Once you have signed the agreement you will have to provide a main contact person as an ORCID communications conduit for your institution, as well as a technical contact person who will liaise with us over system integrations and/or use of the New Zealand ORCID Hub.

 Please contact the Society if you would like to discuss membership of the New Zealand ORCID Consortium.

 As the Consortium Lead, the Society provides support to the Consortium's Members.
 For a description of what this means, and a collation of useful resources, see here: NZ ORCID Consortium Resources